Idle Quarters - Fort Burgoyne

 Some places are just forgotten, but their stories are etched in the walls, they sit there quietly growing old trying to hold onto a bygone era.
 All they see its the shifting light through gaps of a shuttered windows, lighting up what beauty they hold onto.
 As you are invited in you could be mesmerized by the detail surrounding you, it creates an atmosphere that is hard to replicate.

 These are representations of my photographic relief dioramas I make.
-(3D) I create these diorama artworks to capture the room in a way they shows them as an atmosphere, a story and a space.
+I create these diorama artworks to capture the room in a way that portrays their atmosphere, creating a story and a scenes of presence.

 The Land Trust is a national charity who’s vision is to improve the quality of people’s lives by creating sustainable, high quality green spaces that deliver environmental, social and economic benefits.